tap349/tap349.github.io/_posts/2017-11-20-react-native-upgrading.md

   > preexisting dependencies as mentioned in the docs above.

-  => now there's no need to link libraries manually - it's done automatically when building the app.
+  => now there's no need to link libraries manually - it's done automatically when building application.

-  for iOS remove all application pods from _ios/Podfile_ (`BVLinearGradient`, `Picker`, `RNCAsyncStorage`, etc.) and run `pod install` - RN module pods will be detected automatically..
+  for iOS remove all application pods from _ios/Podfile_ (`BVLinearGradient`, `Picker`, `RNCAsyncStorage`, etc.) and run `pod install` - these RN module pods must be detected automatically.

+  however this is not the case with `OneSignalNotificationServiceExtension` extension - I still had to link it manually in Xcode (select corresponding target and add _libRCTOneSignal.a_ in `Link Binary With Libraries` section).